Bellingham Bay cleanup

 Cleaning up contaminated sediment is challenging.
 It’s complicated due to the number of tribal, federal, state, and local jurisdictions with authority, and the fact that the contamination can come from many sources.
 Site-specific sources include contaminated soil runoff and contaminated groundwater flowing to the sediment.
 Bay-wide sources include stormwater outfalls and particulates like dust and smoke settling from the air.

 To help address these challenges, the organizations with jurisdiction in Bellingham Bay came together and developed the Bellingham Bay Comprehensive Strategy.
 This document informs and guides in-water projects that will help restore the environmental health of the bay.

 Ecology's main role in the restoration is overseeing the cleanup of contaminated sites.

 - Provides the current status of each site

 We have already done substantial cleanup construction work in Bellingham Bay.

-We've also completed numerous cleanup documents and investigations to prepare for more construction in 2023.
+We've also completed numerous cleanup documents and investigations to prepare for more construction.

 The 12 Bellingham Bay cleanup sites are in various stages of the cleanup process shown above.
 Below is information for each site (listed from north to south).